Last Update: August 2020

 Bangkok – Things to see/do

 Explore the outskirts of Bangkok by bicycle.
 Just minutes away from the tourist hustle and bustle is Bangkok’s best kept secret.
-You will be amazed once you steer your bicycle into the tranquility and greenery along the khlongs (canals).
+You will be amazed once you steer your bicycle into the green tranquility along the khlongs (canals).
+But to get there you will first navigate the small alleys of Chinatown.

 Visit the Grand Palace and iconic temples.
 An absolute must see for every first timer to Bangkok is the Grand Palace (article) and the iconic temples that surround it.